 According to the report, the company expected that Larray would drive $100,000 in subscriptions in his first month and Chase would bring in $25,000.
 In reality, their conversions were far from lucrative, with Larray bringing in just $2,217 and Chase a mere $2,670 in their first month on Patreon.

-Of course, there are exceptions to this trend, like Alix Earle who’s become TikTok’s new ‘it girl’ over the past two months.
-According to research by Ubiquitous, Alix is capable of increasing Google searches for products she uses by 100% in just 24 hours and almost all of her recent product recommendations sell out shortly after she shares them.
+Of course, there are exceptions to this trend, like Alix Earle who’s become TikTok’s ‘it girl’ over the past year.
+According to research by Ubiquitous, Alix is capable of increasing Google searches for products she uses by 100% in just 24 hours, where almost all of her product recommendations sell out shortly after she shares them.

 There is no doubt that young people are happy to invest time watching TikTok — over 40% of Gen Zs in the U.S. spend more than 3 hours a day on the app — but it seems that’s where the investment ends for a lot of users.

-Though audiences might shell out a few dollars to try a viral product in a one-time purchase, the recent decision from Sephora to drop ITEM Beauty and Selfless by Hyram from its shelves suggests that hype culture is not a sustainable marketing strategy and TikTok followers are not a marker of influence.
+Though audiences might shell out a few dollars to try a viral product in a one-time purchase, the decision by beauty giants like Sephora to drop creator-led brands suggests that hype culture is not a sustainable marketing strategy and TikTok followers are not a marker of influence.

 In a market oversaturated by celebrity and influencer brands, it’s becoming increasingly clear that consumers are tired of being sold to by unaccredited famous faces, no matter how many millions of followers they have.